 those who aren’t tech savvy, no coding experience required.
 The list of plugins here are ones that I think are essential for an attractive, safe and efficient site.
 As you blog you

 will find more that you like and will want to install, just be sure not to overload because too many can slow down your site.

 If you are going to have recipes on your blog this is a great plugin.

 All set, now it’s time for you to start creating content for your beautiful blog.
-I suggest having several post written before hitting the publish button, this gives visitors to
+I suggest having several posts written before hitting the publish button, this gives visitors to

-your blog several post to explore, which keeps them on your site longer.
+your blog several posts to explore, which keeps them on your site longer.